skijit/notes/programming/web/angular2/ngstore.md

 - [Src](https://www.youtube.com/watch?v=mhA7zZ23Odw&feature=youtu.be)
 - Redux: predictable state container for javascript (generally used w/ React)
-- Based on the concept of the reducer:
+- Based on the concept of the reducer (something)

 ```(javascript)
 let myArray = [1, 2, 3];